wensaqt/whiteboard-app/README.md

+# About this project

+This project's "raison d'être" is just to train myself to manipulate Vue.js.
+It's certainly not professional, and the code will probably have to be reworked afterwards.

-# Todos
+## Todos

 - Fix the app's use on Chrome, which has many display bugs for some reason
-- Add notes to white boards
+- Make note handling more flexible: add resizing, and make them persistent when switching boards (like checklists)
 - Add image placeholders
-- Make the app responsive
+- Make the app fully responsive

 ## Recommended IDE Setup